ychu12/dl_final_project/README.md

 TODO:
 1. Use more data.
 Right now, the accuracy is 100%, which is kinda sus.
 It makes sense, however, because at the moment, only "A" labels are being used.
-^Update to the first TODO: Validation accuracy is super inconsistent.
-Idk why tbh.
+^Update to the first TODO: Validation accuracy now ~85% with image resizing to (128,128).
+Maybe run again to check if it's legit.
 2. Try out different architectures (such as an MLP).
 3. Make it so that in the preprocessing, "output.csv" is overwritten, so that I don't have to keep deleting it before every run.
 - Whatever else is in the handout/brief.